MaterializeInc/materialize/doc/developer/design/20230214_transform_using.md

 > behavior so I would shy away from options 1 and 3.
 Stabilizing `MirScalarExpr` seems tractable
 > given its simplicity so I would go for option 2 unless an amazing option 5 appears.
 Input from
 > COMPUTE folks would be helpful here.

+### Transformation re-optimization

+In the previous section we discussed how a query `Q` can be broken down into a `Q_mfp` and `Q_expr` where `Q_mfp` must stay fixed as Materialize evolves.
+This penalizes early adopters with potentially worse optimizations and potentially worse cost savings.
+This section discusses how we could take advantage of future improvements to the planner and optimizer in the context of source transformations.

+#### Optimizer improvements

+First, let's consider improvements to the optimizer which operates on the `Mir` level.
+Suppose that some version `v1` of Materialize processes a source transformation query into a `Q_mfp_v1` and `Q_expr_v1` pair.
+As described in the previous section this will result in persisting the durable collection `Q_mfp_v1(RAW)`, whose schema will entirely depend on the optimizations that the `v1` optimizer will perform.
+Now let's say that version `v2` gets released that has more optimizations that would have resulted a better (`Q_mfp_v2`, `Q_expr_v2`) pair.
+Unfortunately we cannot use these query fragments as-is, because to do that we'd have to calculate `Q_mfp_v2(RAW)` on a snapshot, but the snapshot isn't available.

+What we can do instead is to leave `Q_mfp_v1` fixed and compute `(Q_mfp_v2, Q_expr_v2) = optimizer_v2(Q_expr_v1)`.
+In other words, we can re-optimize the part of the query that *has* access to a snapshot.
+If such re-optimization yields a non-trivial MFP then it means that the new version of Materialize managed to push down more parts of the query and we can now create a `C_intermediate_v2` by stitching together `Q_mfp_v2(C_intermediate)` and `Q_mfp_v2(Q_mfp_v1(RAW))`.

+In order to be able to re-optimize it is crucial that `MirRelationExpr` and the data structures it transitively depends on get stabilized so that future versions of Materialize can understand the semantics of `Q_expr_v1`.

+#### Planner improvements

+Materialize currently performs a limited set of optimizations at the `Hir` level but more may be written in the future (e.g the QGM effort).
+My understanding of what we have today is that the only way that we could reap this kind of improvements after the fact would be to not lower the provided query `Q` to `Mir` for storage, but instead perform predicate push-down at the SQL level.
+For example, if given a SQL query `Q` we could come up with a `Q_hir_mfp` and a `Q_hir_expr` where `Q_hir_mfp` is guaranteed to be optimized to an `MFP` then every version of materialize could be re-running its optimizations in the respective parts and progressively moving computation from `Q_hir_expr` into `Q_hir_mfp`.
+However, this seems like a huge lift and potentially not worth blocking this feature on.

+> Input from COMPUTE folks on other approaches for re-optimization would be helpful here.